-Sure, it doesn’t have the fastest autofocus, but it’s not the slowest either it is accurate.
+Sure, it doesn’t have the fastest autofocus, but it’s not the slowest.
+It is accurate.

 Sharpness is outstanding, but it’s not terrible, but you do have to keep the price in mind.

-My final thoughts on this lens are fairly decent, and I like the size.
+My final thoughts on this lens are pretty decent, and I like the size.
 I like the weight.

-It’s by no means a professional lens, but if you’re on a budget and you’re looking for a great walk-around lens, something for travels, street photography, or, like I said, gimbal work.
+It’s not a professional lens, but if you’re on a budget and looking for a great walk-around lens, something for travels, street photography, or, as I said, gimbal work.

-The 16-millimeter f 1.4 DC in C for contemporary, it’s for Sony’s E mount cameras and Micro Four Thirds.
+The 16-millimeter f 1.4 DC in C is for contemporary; it’s for Sony’s E-mount cameras and Micro Four Thirds.

-And to have 1.4, you can obviously get some fast shutter speeds for shooting indoors or in the dark and getting some noticeable background separation too.
+And to have 1.4, you can get fast shutter speeds for shooting indoors or in the dark and get some noticeable background separation, too.

-The build quality, it’s not a huge lens, but it is quite substantial, being a little long and feeling solid and weighty 400 grams.
+The build quality: it’s not a huge lens, but it is pretty substantial, being a little long and feeling solid and weighty 400 grams.

 Its only control point is the large rubberized focus that turns extremely smoothly and not too loosely, and the focus control worked precisely on my Sony camera lens.